SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 - How to create a full config file ? "ansible-config init --disabled > ansible.cfg"

 ### Session-24
-- Till now where we have given our Usernames and Passwords ? command line (or) ansible.cfg file
+- Till now where we have given our usernames and passwords ? command line (or) ansible.cfg file
 - What is ansible-vault and what is the purpose ? storing secrets like keys and passwords etc.
 - Difference between encoding and encryption ?
 - Ansible uses mathematic algorithm (AES256) to encrypt the vault.
 - How to create ansible-vault in ansible-server ?
 - Practice folder (Your working directory)
-- Create "vault" folder inside the Practice folder, if we create vault folder in VS (Windows), it will not reflect in the server, so you need to create in linux server only, same for the "group_vars" folder.
+- Create "vault" folder inside the Practice folder, if we create vault folder in VS (Windows), it will not reflect in the server, so you need to create in linux server only.
+Same for "group_vars" folder.
 - Next create "group_vars" folder inside the vault folder then.
 - Create "vault-file" inside the group_vars folder using below command.
-- "ansible-vault create Practice/vault/group_vars/some_name.yaml" keep your username and password in this file using "ansible-vault edit group_vars/saikiran.yaml" ansible_user: centos ; ansible_password: DevOps321
+- ansible-vault create Practice/vault/group_vars/some_name.yaml, keep your username and password in this file using "ansible-vault edit group_vars/saikiran.yaml" ansible_user: centos ; ansible_password: DevOps321
-  and save it using :wq!
+  and save it :wq!
-- Create ansible.cfg, inventory.ini and your playbook files (Inside the Practice folder not in vault or group_vars folders)
+- Also create ansible.cfg, inventory.ini & your playbook files (Inside the Practice folder not in vault or group_vars folders)
 - Put "ask_vault_pass=True" in ansible.cfg (or) "ansible-playbook 01-playbook.yaml --ask-vault-pass"
-- How to connect to the instance ? "ansible-playbook 01-playbook.yaml" since we have inventory in separate file and Username/Password are kept in vault.
+- How to connect to the instance ? "ansible-playbook 01-playbook.yaml" since we have inventory in separate file and username/password are kept in vault.
 - Since our whole infra is in SSM Parameter in AWS systems manager, this is also a vault from AWS, but we integrate ansible-vault with the SSM Parameter and we fetch the values from AWS instead of depending on ansible-vault and ansible-vault commands and all those things etc.